ayaz20903/Ayaz_portfolio/README.md

 # MY  DEMO PORTFILIO

-This is the demo portfoilo which I'm making while learning JS
+This is the demo portfoilo which I'm making while learning Javascript.

-I'll be learining ReactJs and NodeJs as well
+I'll be learning ReactJs and NodeJs as well.